MaPPmath/mappmath.github.io/pages/1_puzzles.md

 ![Example Puzzle](/img/topology-puzzle.png)

-She's recently been interested in **topology**, the study of structures which can be morphed from one to another without cutting or tearing, such as the donut and coffee cup shown above.
+She explains that several of the letters can be morphed from one to another without adding new edges, joining new points together, or cutting edges apart.
+For example, the A and E in her note can be morphed back and forth because both contain exactly one loop joined with an edge.
-**Can you decode the number pairs by finding five groups of topologically-equivalent letters?** Try writing each group in alphabetical order on the corresponding rows of the grid...
+**Can you decode the number pairs by identifying groups of letters than can be "morphed" from one to another?**  Try writing each group in alphabetical order on the corresponding rows of the grid...

 * [Printable Version](https://github.com/MaPPmath/example-puzzle/raw/master/mapp-example-puzzle.pdf)